The Ultimate Survival Manual

 Ensure you follow the instructions provided with any commercial filtration or purification systems to maximize their effectiveness.
 It’s always better to be cautious and filter the water even if it looks clean.

-See also Food And Fire
+See also Harvesting

 2.3 Purification Methods